 - 1 bottle = 330 drops

-- product is meant for oral consumption for absorption through small intestine or to dose below tongue
+- products are meant for oral consumption for absorption through small intestine (drop on the tongue) or to dose below tongue for absorption through mucosa

 A. Aro, M. Mutanen, M. Uusitupa.
 Nutrition Science, 4.–7.volume, 2017.